ropensci/roweb3/content/blog/2022-06-02-chatops-review-system-github/index.md

 Feeling inspired?

-In this post, we explain how to assess whether the editorial bot generator buffy might be the right fit for you.
+In this post, we explain how to assess whether the editorial bot generator Buffy might be the right fit for you.
 We will detail the steps involved in setting buffy up for your own needs.

 ## What is an editorial bot generator?